 How will my employer decide which workers to furlough?

-This is a difficult question, it is essentially up to your employer which employees are furloughed and which continue working.
+It is essentially up to your employer which employees are furloughed and which continue working.
 Any decision to furlough a worker must be consented to by the worker, and equality and discrimination laws still apply to any decisions your employer is making.

-I am on Maternity Leave, contractual adoption pay, paternity pay or shared parental pay, does this apply to me?
+I am on Maternity Leave, contractual adoption pay, paternity pay or shared parental pay – does this apply to me?

 Individuals who are on or plan to take Maternity Leave must take at least 2 weeks off work (4 weeks if they work in a factory or workshop) immediately following the birth of their baby.
 This is a health and safety requirement.
 In practice, most women start their Maternity Leave before they give birth.